moxious/ottoman-contributions/README.md

 be good, but removing dependence on `_type` or making it configurable would be desirable.

+### Bulk Insert

+It would be nice to have a bulk create/save on Ottoman models.
+When we do data loading, we don't want to call save on each object, or post them individually to a REST endpoint, because that's slow if you have thousands of items.

+Instead it would be nice to do a bulk save on hundreds or thousands at a time.

 ### Ottoman Test Suite

 At present it looks under-specified; it tests mainly the Ottoman API but